-It is the time of the year, mid May, you can find White Asparagus in almost every Restaurant in Germany.
-Spargel are in soups, salads and covered with Bechamel sauce (see recipe below).
+In mid May you can find White Asparagus or Spargel in almost every Restaurant in Germany.
+In other parts of the world, they are available year round.
+Spargel are in soups, also in salads with oil and vinegar dressing and a chopped boiled egg on top.
+Sometimes Spargel is covered with Bechamel sauce (see recipe below).

 White Asparagus is home to warm or moderate regions of southern and central Europe, North Africa and the Middle East, especially on river banks.
 He is cultivated in several cultivars as a vegetable plant.

 One distinguishes between white (Spargel) and green asparagus.
 In the former, the shoot axes are harvested before they reach the earth’s surface.
 Depending on the region, the asparagus shoots are harvested in Europe from March to June and are highly prized as a vegetable.
 In Germany today the consumption of pale white asparagus prevails.
 In English-speaking countries its the green asparagus is preferred.

 Make an Asparagus salad with this Knorr Salat Dressing

 To make a Cheese Sauce: Stir in 1/2 cup grated Cheddar cheese during the last 2 minutes of cooking, along with a pinch of cayenne pepper.